-Investors who are concerned about market volatility should examine their investment choices from all angles when constructing a portfolio – evaluating not only return, but risk too.
+Investors who are concerned about market volatility should examine their investment choices from all angles when constructing a portfolio – evaluating not only by return, but risk, too.

 Using a variety of risk measures may give you a more complete picture than any single gauge.
 Your financial advisor can help you decide which ones will serve your needs and assess the risks and potential rewards associated with your portfolio.

 Measure Risk with Clarity

 Explore your unique risk tolerance with Clarity Wealth Development.
 Click here to schedule a complimentary consultation with a member of our team today.